AutonomyLab/bebop_autonomy/docs/piloting.rst

 Sending Commands to Bebop
 *************************

 .. note:: ``bebop_tools`` package comes with a launch file for tele-operating Bebop with a joystick using ROS `joy_teleop <http://wiki.ros.org/joy_teleop>`_ package.
-The configuration file (key-action map) is written for `Logitech F710 controller <http://gaming.logitech.com/en-ca/product/f710-wireless-gamepad>`_ and located in ``/bebop_tools/config`` folder.
-Adapting the file to your own controller is straight-forward.
+The configuration file (key-action map) is written for `Logitech F710 controller <http://gaming.logitech.com/en-ca/product/f710-wireless-gamepad>`_ and is located in ``bebop_tools/config`` folder.
+Adapting the file to your own controller is straightforward.
 To teleop Bebop while the driver is running execute ``roslaunch bebop_tools joy_teleop.launch``.

 Takeoff
 =======